What kind of discounts do you have?

-Why is K’tonton a great program for 2 year olds?
+Why is K’ton ton a great program for two year olds?

-K’tonton is designed to help our young campers separate from their parents in a safe and nurturing environment and to foster independence and social skills.
-All of the activities are designed to meet the developmental skills of two year olds.
+K’ton ton is designed to help our young campers separate from their parents in a safe and nurturing environment and to foster independence and social skills.
+Each activity is planned and designed intentionally to meet and refine the development of gross and fine motor skills of two year olds.

 What do preschool campers do in Yeladim?

-Yeladim helps children socialize as well as gain self-confidence through a variety of activities especially designed for a 3-5 year old.
-Structured swimming lessons will be given by water safety instructors one or two times a week in the shallow end of our swimming pool.
+Yeladim helps children socialize as well as gain self-confidence through a variety activities planned and designed intentionally to meet and refine the development of gross and fine motor skills of three and four year olds.”
+Basic swim instruction is provide by water safety instructors one or two times a week in the shallow end of our indoor swimming pool.

 What do you do in a signature camp program?